 Various sectors involved have been making efforts towards the OA goal in Japan for some time now.
 These include a series of Japan Open Access Summits, the fifth of which was recently held.
 Thanks to these ongoing collaborative efforts, I am confident that we will soon reach the OA goal in Japan.

-*For referenced papers and associated data produced through public research grants in 2025 and after.
+*For the referred papers and their evidence data produced from any public research grants awarded by the grant application calls announced in 2025 and after.

 Acknowledgments: The author would like to thank Prof. Miho Fujimori (NII) for the discussion during the preparation of this report.